microsoft/prose/documentation/prose/tutorial.md

 For instance, terminal symbols `k` and `r`  should be replaced with literal `int` or `Regex` constants, respectively, in each generated program.
 However, they are seemingly unbounded: any integer or regular expression in the world could possibly be present in a desired program, thus our search space is effectively infinite.

 What about the specification, then?
 An input-output example that we provided drastically restricts the search space size.
-For instance, the input string `"PROSE Rocks"` is 11 characters long, hence any absolute position extraction logic `AbsolutePosition(inp, k)` with $k > 12$ or $k < -11$ cannot be consistent with the spec.
+For instance, the input string `"PROSE Rocks"` is 11 characters long, hence any absolute position extraction logic `AbsolutePosition(x, k)` with $k > 12$ or $k < -11$ cannot be consistent with the spec.
 What we just did here was backwards reasoning over the DSL structure: we deduced a constraint on `k` in a desired program from a constraint on the entire program.
 To do that, we essentially *inverted the semantics of `AbsolutePosition`*, deducing its inputs (or their properties) given the output.
 In PROSE, such a procedure is called a *witness function*, and it is a surprisingly simple way to specify immensely powerful hints for the learning process.